petehellyer/Neuroscience-Python-Course-Development/Exercises/Exercises.md

     Interpret the meaning of the output results.

-7. A final analysis you can completed is to evaluate whether you can predict
+7. A final analysis you can complete is to evaluate whether you can predict a binary label such